 8 minute read

-As ecommerce sales soar, here's how to accept online payments confidently
+How to accept online payments confidently

-It's easy to overlook the complexity of the path of a transaction.
+It's easy to overlook the complexity of the path of an online transaction.
 To your customer, it seems like the transaction happens instantaneously.
 But the reality is that once he or she clicks "submit" on the payments page of your website, that transaction leaves your online infrastructure and enters the payment ecosystem.

-Selecting the right shopping cart depends on many factors, including the size of your business, the team you have to develop and manage your online site, the needs of your customers, your marketing plan and more.
-Scoping out your requirements will help you select the right fit from the get-go or help you upgrade to the best one that will scale with your business.
+Selecting the right shopping cart depends on many factors, including the size of your business, the team you have to develop and manage your online site, the needs of your customers, your marketing plan, and more.
+Scoping out your requirements to accept online payments will help you select the right fit from the get-go or help you upgrade to the best one that will scale with your business.

 The decision of the card issuer is then communicated back through the ecosystem, flowing from network to payment processor to payment gateway and to the merchant website so that the result is displayed to your customer.
 If the transaction has been authorized successfully, the customer receives a purchase confirmation.
 If the transaction has not been authorized, the customer is notified and will have the option of trying to complete the purchase again.

-In the self-hosted model, you take responsibility to manage the full scope of PCI compliance and go through an annual card security assessment.
+In the self-hosted model, you take responsibility for managing the full scope of PCI compliance and go through an annual card security assessment.
 Depending on your size, you will also likely hire a Qualified Security Assessor (QSA) to validate that you're in PCI compliance.

-The next step to selling online with confidence is offering your customers a safe and secure online buying experience.
+The next step to accepting online payments with confidence is offering your customers a safe and secure online buying experience.
 Instilling trust in your customers is the difference between making the sale and losing it forever.
 Nearly 20% of customers abandon their online shopping cart because of trust issues at checkout, according to a recent study by Baymard.

-1. Get an SSL Certificate
+1. Get an SSL certificate

-2. Display Trusted and Secure Logos
+2. Display trusted and secure logos

-3. Show You're PCI Compliant
+3. Show you're PCI compliant

-PCI compliance is required of every business that takes credit cards as payment to sells goods or services.
+PCI compliance is required of every business that takes credit cards as payment to sell goods or services.
 It's a designation that tells regulators you are properly handling and storing your customer's payment details safely and securely.
-The PCI-DSS was adopted by the card brands to safeguard the public against cardholder theft and fraud by requiring businesses like yours to meet minimum security levels when they store, process and transmit cardholder data.
+The PCI-DSS was adopted by the card brands to safeguard the public against cardholder theft and fraud by requiring businesses like yours to meet minimum security levels when they store, process, and transmit cardholder data.
 Once you become PCI compliant, communicate it to your customers in the checkout process with the PCI-DSS trust logo.

 Never Miss a Blog